Uganda, Africa

 History of Partnership

-A number of years ago, BHW sponsored 3 young men from Uganda to go to GLO Zambia to train.
+A number of years ago, BHW sponsored three young men from Uganda to go to GLO Zambia to train.
 These men greatly benefitted from the training and went back to Uganda full of energy and enthusiasm to be effective for God’s kingdom.
 They have developed a vision to grow God’s kingdom and in the process have discovered the great difficulties of doing that.
 The major one is the requirement for resources.

 They need to support themselves and as they minister to people they have realised the great poverty that exists in their communities.

-Over the last few years BHW has developed a strong relationship with the two key guys who are still based in Rukungiri.
+Over the last few years BHW has developed a strong relationship with the two key men who are still based in Rukungiri.
 We have worked through a proposal that did not appear to be sustainable but now there is the opportunity to do something very workable.

 This area is known in Uganda as a cattle and dairy farming area.
 It is fertile and there are many very large farms and ranches.
 We think there is a proposal on the table that has good potential to support the key people financially and to assist the poor in the area to become self sustaining.
 It also has the potential to become a source of employment.